uchaud6/UIC-Full-Stack-Project/README.md

 Try it out for yourself!
-Visit https://replit.com/@UmarChaudhry2/UICflaskproject#main.py and click the green "Run" button then just paste this url, https://UICflaskproject.umarchaudhry2.repl.co, into a new tab on your browser to acsess the same website seen above!
+Visit https://replit.com/@UmarChaudhry2/UICflaskproject#main.py and click the green "Run" button then just paste this url, https://UICflaskproject.umarchaudhry2.repl.co, into a new tab on your browser to access the same website seen above!